 COVID-19 weekly surveillance report

-The Isle of Man Government Public Health Directorate publish a weekly report which provides a summary of indicators used to understand the status of the current wave of Covid-19 in the Isle of Man.
+The Isle of Man Government Public Health Directorate published a weekly report until 19 August, which provideds a summary of indicators used to understand the status of Covid-19 in the Isle of Man.

-Whilst COVID-19 remains in our community, it is strongly advised that everyone wears a face covering when in close contact, enclosed and confined places, as well as maintaining good hygiene, increasing space and ventilation.
+Whilst COVID-19 remains in our community, everyone is encouraged to consider wearing a face covering when in close contact, enclosed and confined places, as well as to maintaingood hygiene, and increase space and ventilation.
 View more information on the current guidance.

 Due to changes in operational notifications systems to align with the Public Health Weekly Surveillance Report's methodology, the data for unconfirmed COVID deaths has been removed and will not feature in future reports.
 Confirmed COVID related deaths data will continue to be published.

 This report is provided for transparency, and readers are encouraged to think carefully about the measures we each can take to prevent further spread of COVID-19.

 This week saw a decrease or plateau in case numbers across all age groups.
 The effective reproduction number (Rt) decreased from 0.9 to 0.8 this week.
 It is worth noting that Rt values, as seen in the daily Rt table (Appendix 1), are sensitive to large fluctuations when daily case numbers are small.
 Therefore, consideration should be taken of other epidemiological data to gain a true understanding of patterns of spread.